juniordiscart/ImpossibleOdds-Toolkit/Docs/Http.md

 The `HttpMessenger`'s default implementation can also be switched out for a completely custom message configurator, by implementing the `IHttpMessageConfigurator` interface, which requires the implementation of setting up the serialization of your request and responses.
 For inspiration, you can always check out the `DefaultMessageConfigurator` implementation in the messenger class.

-**Note**: tread carefully when assigning custom serialization definitions as not every serialization definition's output is compatible in terms of supported datatypes, even when they share the same interfaces.
+**Note**: tread carefully when assigning custom serialization definitions to message configurators as not every serialization definition's output is compatible in terms of supported datatypes, even when they share the same interfaces.
 For example, the `XmlSerializationDefinition` from the [XML][XmlTool] tool cannot be used as it does not output supported data structures for the `UnityWebRequest` class to deal with, e.g. it stores data in `XElement` structures, rather than dictionaries and lists.
+For XML support, a fully custom message configurator should be written.

-**Another note**: make sure you also assign a type of serialization definition only once to each of the data streams (URL, headers, body), as using the same serialization definition will pick up the exact same data from the request objects each time, resulting in duplicating data in different streams.
+**Another note**: make sure you also assign a type of serialization definition only once to each of the data streams (URL versus headers versus body), as using the same serialization definition will pick up the exact same data from the request objects each time, resulting in duplicating data in different streams.

 ## Example